 14 - Back in the Audio Commander, in the "Recording" section, look for a small box on the right side of the Audio Commander called "Microphone Enhancements".
 Deselect all boxes except "Noise cancellation".
 We recommend that you try using the noise cancellation as most users find that it does a great job of removing unwanted background noise.
 However, you should also try recording without it and see which you prefer.
 Set the "Microphone boost" to +5dB.
 These settings should be a good place to start for most recording situations, but you can raise or lower this as needed.
-VERY IMPORTANT: You need to select the correct amount of boost by looking at the recording level indicator in your software.
-All of the court reporting software programs have recording level meters to help you select the right amount of boost.
+VERY IMPORTANT: You need to select the correct amount of boost by looking at the recording level indicator in your CAT software.
+All of the CAT programs have recording level meters to help you select the right amount of boost.
 Too much boost will result in scratchy, distorted sound.
 Too little boost will result in a recording that is too quiet.
 Raise or lower the boost as needed so that you are getting a good, strong, clear recording without overloading.
 Typically, this means that you see green and yellow lines, but NOT red lines in the recording levels.

-In your software, you will need to set the audio parameters.
+In your CAT program, you will need to set the audio recording parameters.
 The terminology may vary somewhat, depending on the software you are using.
 These are the optimum audio settings for high quality audio:

 Input Device (or recording device): Andrea USB Audio Device